Mitochondrial DNA ("mtDNA") testing is a test which has been around for many years. It focusses on the maternal line.

 The latter drawback appears to be changing, however.
 The Family Tree DNA website offers a test called the "Family Finder Test".
 And a most interesting concept it is!
 Please see my webpage Autosomal DNA Testing for more details.

 The usefulness of this test was demonstrated in the case of Russian Tsar Nicholas, who, along with his family and a number of servants, was murdered in 1917, reportedly on the orders of Lenin.
 Their bodies were disposed of at one site, and then moved to another when rumours spread of the original burial site.

 When the actual burial site finally was found in 1991, nine bodies were disinterred.
 DNA samples were sent to the UK and the US.
 The results of DNA testing indicated that five of the skeletal remains were from one family (2 parents and 3 children), and four were unrelated.

 The mother's mitochondrial DNA analysis revealed links to the British royal family, which was consistent with Tsarina Alexandra’s heritage.
 Britain’s Prince Philip, a descendant of Alexandra’s sister Victoria, provided a DNA sample.
-His mtDNA matched that of the mother's and children's skeletal remains.
+His mtDNA matched that of the skeletal remains of the mother and the children.

 The father’s Y-DNA was an exact match to the remains of Nicholas' brother George, whose body was disinterred to obtain a DNA sample.

 These results, published in December of 2008, proved conclusively that the mother, father, and three daughters were the Tsar, his wife, and three of their five children.